kyleblee/kyleblee.github.io/_posts/2018-03-05-dc_date_night_react_redux_final_project.markdown

 }
 ```

 Now that a neighborhood is selected, dates for that neighborhood are fetched asynchronously via the `fetchDates` function (which was mentioned earlier).
-We set the cap parameter to `undefined` in this case, in order to receive ALL of the relevant dates (with no maximum number of dates).
+We set the cap parameter to `undefined` in this case, in order to receive ALL of the relevant dates (with no cap).
 This updates the `curatedDates` array in `store` via `FETCH_DATES` in `datesReducer`’s switch statement.

 ```
 // datesReducer.js